CCurl/S2/README.md

 f/   (a b--q)     q: a/b - division
 f<   (a b--a f)   f: (a < b) ? -1 : 0;
 f>   (a b--a f)   f: (a > b) ? -1 : 0;
+f.   (n--)        n: Number to output as a float

 *** BIT MANIPULATION ***